NuggoDEV/CountersPlus/README.md

 A combination of widely-used counters, all configurable in one mod.

 ## What is this?
-**Counters+** (Also known as CountersPlus) is a mod that combines counters, both new and widely used, into one mod.
-Counters+ also supports a large amount of customization, going from positions and ordering, to even using the counters available in game!
+**Counters+** (Also known as CountersPlus) is a mod that bundles different counters, both widely used and quite unusual, into one mod.
+Counters+ also boasts a large amount of configuration, all available from a custom made settings menu that updates in real time!

 ## Available Counters
 |Counter|Version Added|Description|